 Can I park at a meter?

 Parking meters require payment 8:00 a.m. - 8:00 p.m., Monday - Saturday.
 Rates vary per location.
 Each meter is also a Parkmobile pay-by-cell space.
-Parking permits are not valid at meters.
-Report broken meters via the web or by calling 716-645-3943.
+Join at Parkmobile.com Parking permits are not valid at meters.
+Report broken meters to email@example.com or by calling 716-645-3943.